KusionStack/kusionstack.io/docs/karpor/1-getting-started/3-quick-start.md

 ![Install](./assets/2-installation/install.gif)

-## Access Web UI of Karpor
+## Access Karpor Dashboard

-1. Run the following command to forward the karpor server port:
+1. Run the following command to forward the Karpor server port:
    ```shell
    kubectl -n karpor port-forward service/karpor-server 7443:7443
    ```
-   This will create a port forward from your local machine to the karpor server.
+   This will create a port forward from your local machine to the Karpor server.
 2. Open your browser and enter the following URL:
    ```shell
    https://127.0.0.1:7443